 Ohio's program offers adoptive parents up to $10,000 for services _ a drop from $20,000.

 A few states, including Pennsylvania and Illinois, offer robust programs and are even increasing services.

-Casey Family Services, covering New England and Maryland, has expanded during the past three years after hearing from more families in crisis.
-Diakon Adoption and Foster Care in Pennsylvania, which specializes in finding homes for hard-to-place foster children, also had an increase in failed adoptions.
+Casey Family Services, covering New England and Maryland, has expanded over the past three years after hearing from more families in crisis.
+Diakon Adoption and Foster Care in Pennsylvania, which specializes in finding homes for hard to place foster children, also had an increase in failed adoptions.
 Diakon connects families with a case manager to help with school problems and links them with therapists and other medical help.
-Services also include support groups and respite care, but families can receive them only for one year.
+Services also include support groups and respite care, but families can only receive them for one year.

-In Florida, the Carlsons encountered problems when they tried to get counseling and other post-adoption services for their boys: The organization's waiting list was so long they eventually told the Carlsons they could not help anymore.
+But in Florida, the Carlsons encountered problems when they tried to get counseling and other post adoption services for their boys: The organization's waiting list was so long they eventually told the Carlsons they couldn't help anymore.

-Deb Carlson does not understand how a loving family's noble ambition to help neglected foster children could turn into such a nightmare.
+Deb Carlson doesn't understand how a loving family's noble ambition to help neglected foster children could turn into such a nightmare.

 In May, several child welfare organizations lobbied Congress for more post-adoption services to help families like the Carlsons.
-Democratic Sen. Amy Klobuchar, introduced a bipartisan bill in Congress that would have required states to spend a portion of the federal dollars they already receive on adoption services and accurately report failed adoptions, but the bill stalled in committee.
+Sen. Amy Klobuchar, D-Minn., introduced a bipartisan bill that would have required states to spend a portion of the federal dollars they already receive on adoption services and accurately report failed adoptions, but the bill stalled in committee.